enowars/enowars3-service-shittr/README.txt

 ## ADMIN BYPASS 1
 - Register a user name that matches /admin/
-- The is_admin middle checks $DEBUG for it's string length (-n), so it will always be true for DEBUG=0 and DEBUG=1
+- The is_admin middleware checks $DEBUG for it's string length (-n), so it will always be true for DEBUG=0 and DEBUG=1
 - The attacker can therefore gain "ADMIN=1" easily
 - With that, the attacker can view /diarrhea and /shittrs or hidden user's without restrictions
 - FIX: Remove "-n" in the is_admin middleware